 • Qinyi Zhang, DPhil 2020, Oxford, Thesis: Kernel Based Hypothesis Tests: Large-Scale Approximations and Bayesian Perspectives (now Quantitative Researcher at Afairi AG)

-• Anthony Caterini, DPhil 2021, Oxford, Thesis: Expanding the Capabilities of Normalizing Flows in Deep Generative Models and Variational Inference (now Machine Learning Scientist at Layer6 AI, Toronto)
+• Anthony Caterini, DPhil 2021, Oxford, Thesis: Expanding the Capabilities of Normalizing Flows in Deep Generative Models and Variational Inference (now Senior Machine Learning Scientist at Layer6 AI, Toronto)

 • Jean-Francois Ton, DPhil 2022, Oxford, Thesis: Causal Reasoning and Meta Learning using Kernel Mean Embeddings (now Senior Research Scientist at TikTok)